git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * The "name" field in the "Create Tag" dialog now includes autocompletion, which makes it easy to see which tags currently exist.

+* `git cola` now has configurable toolbars.
+Use the `View -> Add toolbar` menu item to add a toolbar.

+* Setting `cola.expandtab` to `true` will now expand tabs into spaces in the commit message editor.
+The number of spaces to insert is determined by consulting `cola.tabwidth`, which defaults to `8`.

 Fixes
 -----
 * `git dag` now prevents nodes from overlapping in more situations.